VPDoR $5,000 Propel Grant FY25

 - Strengthen collaboration between Stanford and SLAC.

-VPDoR is committed to creating an environment that values and embraces diversity; applications from individuals from minoritized communities are particularly encouraged.
-RDO will award a portfolio of Propel Grants representing Stanford's diversity and breadth of scholarly areas.
+RDO will award a portfolio of Propel Grants representing Stanford's breadth of scholarly areas.

 Grant Supported Activities

-- Implementing advanced statistical or computational techniques to analyze existing data.
+- Implementing advanced data analysis or computational techniques.

-Up to $5,000 of the Propel Grant can be budgeted for proposal document development/beautification:
+Up to $5,000 of the Propel Grant may be allocated for proposal development/beautification, including:

 Timeline